Hassan bin Omari

-Hassan bin Omari, also known as Makunganya (b ?, d.
-26th.
-Nov 1895), one of the Makanjila Yao people, was one of the most influential and successful Muslim ivory and slave traders and caravan raiders in present-day south-east Tanzania, and was a chief of the Mavuji.
+Hassan bin Omari, also known as Makunganya (died on 26 November 1895), one of the Makanjila Yao people, was one of the most influential and successful ivory and slave traders and caravan raiders in present-day south-east Tanzania, and was a chief of the Mavuji.
 Having attacked the German occupying forces, he was eventually caught and hanged by German troops, along with his associates.

 Background

 It is necessary to understand his background in order to place him in context of the uprisings against the then German occupation of East Africa, and the British presence in the eastern and more southern areas of the continent of Africa.
 Most of the historical documents available are only from the occupying powers.
 Hassan bin Omari's origins stem from the Makanjila Yao people who, by the 19th century, controlled the main trade route from the southern shores of Lake Nyasa (now Lake Malawi) and the Zambezi valley to the southern coast of Tanganyika (now Tanzania), and in particular to Kilwa Kivinje, which had become the principal port for exportation of slaves, and where a large Yao community had been established by the 19th century.
 Kilwa Kivinje, 25 km north of Kilwa Kisiwani, was the main port in the Kilwa area in 19th century during Omani and German rule of this coast.